ajmeese7/automatic-reactions/README.md

 | clear | n/a | Removes all the users and their reactions from the list to give you a fresh start. |

 ### Examples
+These examples demonstrate the usage if your prefix is `!`:

 - `!add @ajmeese7#4835 :heart: :eyes:`
   - Will automatically react to ajmeese7 in any channel with the heart and eyes emojis
 - `!remove @ajmeeese7#4835`